unitedstates/citation/README.md

 A JavaScript library for detecting US Code citations, and other kinds of legal citations, in blocks of text.

-Includes a minimal Node.JS API so that its functionality can be used by other languages.

 Example Usage
 =============